• Skip to main content

 Price to earnings ratio or PE multiple is calculated by dividing a company’s share price by its annual earnings per share.

-P/E ratio shows how much investors are paying for one rupee of a company’s earnings.
+Price to earnings ratio (P/E) ratio shows how much investors are paying for one rupee of a company’s earnings.

 Price to book ratio (P/B)

-Price to book ratio is another financial metric used to know whether the stock is undervalued or overvalued.
+Price to book ratio is another stock market financial metric used to know whether the stock is undervalued or overvalued.
 You can do it by comparing the company’s net asset with the price of the all outstanding shares.

 Price of the all outstanding shares is known as market capitalization.